Using Digital Editions in Your Classroom

 When you click on the title of a unit, the unit will open.

-Tailoring the content to your classroom and workflow
+Tailoring the content to your classroom

 The content is organized in “Parts” with subsections for readings, study guides & graphic organizers, and lessons.
 Your menu bar opens and closes by “Part” so that not all of the materials need to appear at once.
 To see the content, click on the item in the menu bar.
 Your content will appear in the larger panel to the right.